gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 So is all lost?
 No, not at all.
 But expectations must be set.

 #### Here are my suggestion for success with Filament Watch:
 * Until you have Filament Watch dialed in, set Alarm Action [in settings](#Configuration) to GCODE only.
 Then set the GCODE script to nothing or just beep (if your printer speaks) to notify you of an alarm.
-Here's some beeps for Marlin based printers:
+Here're some beeps for Marlin based printers:
 ```
 ; Beeps
 M300 S600 P700